 The chapter handouts are my way of providing my notes about the course in writing.
 This includes information on priorities.
 Former students tell me to emphasize to new students that it is important to read the handouts right away.

 If you have comments about what should or should not be in class handouts, or how they are organized, please slip me a note.
 The more specific your comment is, the easier it is to deal with.
 Generally, the handouts contain much useful info and then some optional stuff.
 I hope it is clear which is which.

 top of page

 Some students express some "guilt" at not using the web site much.
 Not a problem.
 The web site is all optional (with one exception noted below).
-The Updates page is a backup, to help when you miss class.
 The sample tests and practice quizzes give you a chance to try some questions I have written, rather than those in the book; since I write the tests, many people want to do at least some of these.
 (I distribute a paper copy of the first sample test in class.)
 Most of the other stuff is entirely supplementary, not required.

 For X402, there is one required assignment on the Internet, in the Metabolism section at the end of the course.
 If anyone has problems with accessing this, please let me know, and we will try to accommodate somehow.

 You are still welcome to explore after the course is over... most interesting/useful if you haven't done anything with it would be to play with RasMol for viewing molecular structures, and maybe one of the drawing programs.
 The drawing programs can actually be useful sometimes, when you need to include structures in a document.
 Many students, at all levels, find it "neat" to draw a structural formula, and watch the 3D model emerge, as with ChemSketch.